-Ring Stick Up Cam is an indoor home security camera that can be possibly turned into a wifi baby monitor but you should take note of the LED light brightness.
+Ring Stick Up Cam is an indoor home security camera that can be possibly turned into a wifi video baby monitor but you should take note of the LED light brightness.

 Can I use Ring Cam as Baby Monitor?